pkp/pkp-docs/admin-guide/3.4/en/troubleshooting.md

 ### What is a stacktrace and how do I display them in OxS?

 A stacktrace shows the route through the code taken to display the current page.
-When an error is displayed, a stacktrace is often helpful to track down how the cause of the error, by letting the developer step through the code and see what route they must take to reproduce the error.
+When an error is displayed, a stacktrace is often helpful in helping to track down how the error is being caused, by letting the developer step through the code and see what route they must take to reproduce the error.

 To enable stacktracing on errors in OxS, turn on the 'show_stacktrace' option in `config.inc.php`.
 An example stacktrace will look like this: